 In the upper left hand quadrant is a list of information about the touch solution, including the monitor number (more relevant if multiple monitors are attached, typically the same as the monitor identification shown in the Windows video driver).
-Below that are the monitor resolution and relative pixel origin location, followed by the Elo brand touch solution (including PID) and type of interface.
+Below that are the monitor resolution and relative pixel origin location, followed by the Elo brand touch solution and type of interface.
 Next is the firmware version number as reported by the touch controller USB descriptor and the touch screen controller serial number.
 The diagnostics code "0x00-0x00" indicates a "good" condition.

-Note: When updating firmware, the firmware version will be indicated as "v1.0_AB" for models - x3x/x4x and as "v2.0_AA" for models -x5x, which correspond to the version (v1.0 or v2.0) and the build (AB or AA).
+Note: When updating firmware, the firmware version will be indicated as "v1.0_AB" which corresponds to version v1.0 and the build AB.
 The driver retrieves the version and build number combined in the "bcdDevice" report in the USB descriptor information.
-The "bcdDevice" values will be "0x1033" and "0x2032" respectively with the "10" and "20" corresponding to the version numbers "v1.0" and "v2.0" respectively.
-The last two digits of the "bcdDevice" values correspond to the build number, "32" representing "AA" and "33" representing "AB."
-So, the report on the "Touch Screen Properties" page will read "10.3.3" for "v10_AB" or "20.3.2" for "v20_AA."
+The "bcdDevice" value will be "0x1033" with the "10" corresponding to the version numbers "v1.0".
+The last two digits of the "bcdDevice" values correspond to the build number, "33" representing "AB."
+So, the report on the "Touch Screen Properties" page will read "10.3.3" for "v10_AB."